Skip to content

 Configuring a Webhook

-Place each webhook configuration in a YAML file within the runtime/webhooks directory.
+Place each webhook configuration in a YAML file within the runtime/configs directory.
 Each configuration file should contain one webhook setup.

-Here’s what a typical webhook configuration looks like:
+Here’s what a typical webhook configuration looks like in a YAML file sentry.webhook.yaml:

 yaml